pcaston/OpenPeerPower.github.io/source/_integrations/smtp.markdown

 ---
 title: SMTP
-description: Instructions on how to add e-mail notifications to Home Assistant.
+description: Instructions on how to add e-mail notifications to Open Peer Power.
 ha_category:
   - Notifications
 ha_release: pre 0.7